ofnote/lightex/README.md

 ### Quick Start

-Assume we have an existing ML project, with the following model train command:
+Imagine we have an existing ML project, with the following model train command:

 > `train.py --data-dir ./data —-lr 0.1 -—hidden_dim 512`

+Now, let us bring in `lightex` to organize and scale experiments for the project.
 In the main project directory, initialize `lightex` :

 > `lx init`

 This creates files `lxconfig.py` and `run_expts.py`.
 The file `lxconfig.py` contains pre-defined `dataclass`es for specifying *named* experiment configs.

-* The main class `Config`, contains three fields: `er` , `hp` and `run` (see example below), which store configurations for logging and storage resources, hyper-parameters, and runtime, respectively.
-The nested classes `Resources`, `HP` and `Run` are pre-defined  in `lxconfig.py` (see [config.md](docs/config.md)).
+* The main class `Config`, contains three fields: `er` , `hp` and `run` (see the example below), which store configurations for logging and storage **resources**, **hyper-parameters**, and **runtime**, respectively.
-* `Config` also includes a `get_experiments` function, which generates a list of experiment configs to be executed by the dispatcher.
+* By configuring these three fields (depending on the project environment, parameters), we can *seamlessly* generate multiple experiments via different dispatchers and log the results to one or more logger backends.
+* The config classes `Resources`, `HP` and `Run` for these fields are pre-defined  in `lxconfig.py`.
 See [config.md](docs/config.md) for full description of the defined dataclasses.
-* To create experiments, we need to create an **instance** of `Config` depending on the project environment and dependencies.
+* `Config` also includes a `get_experiments` function, which generates a list of experiment configs to be executed by the dispatcher. .

 ```python